Dongguan: Rail

-To cope with the impact of the financial crisis, Dongguan city is looking to industrial restructuring, focusing on four pillar platforms — governmental services, supporting measures, technology upgrade, and market expansion.
-The city government claims that this process has already enhanced its capability for independent innovation and the quantity of patent applications in 2008.

-In Dongguan, manufacturing is prosperous and with a strong tertiary industry and had a total GDP of 501 billion RMB with the scale proportion of the three major industrial sectors standing at 0.4:46.9:52.7 in 2012.

-On 9 February 2014, China Central Television aired a special on the sex industry in Dongguan.
-The same day Guangdong Provincial Police raided and closed all saunas, bars, foot massages, karaokes, and other businesses associated with the sex industry.
-The economic impact of this crackdown is believed to be 50 billion yuan, or just over $8 billion US dollars.
-The residual effects of the crackdown affected the livelihood of taxi drivers and restaurants who, while not directly involved in the sex industry, benefited from the increased clientele.

 Sports and culture

 Dongguan is dubbed as a "National Basketball City" and is the only prefecture-level city with three professional basketball clubs in China.
 Established in 1993, the Guangdong Southern Tigers are the first professional basketball club in China, and won eleven Chinese Basketball Association (CBA) championships.

 The city hosted Weightlifting events during the 2010 Asian Games at the Dongguan Arena.

 The 16,000 seat Dongguan Basketball Center was one of the venues for the 2019 FIBA Basketball World Cup.
 The venue has also hosted the 2015 Sudirman Cup badminton tournament.

 Dongguan Yulan Theater is one of China's newest multipurpose performing arts venues.
 With its multi-layered exterior suggestive of an unfolding lotus petal, it has become a landmark in Dongguan city.
-The new cultural hub houses two theatres presenting a full schedule of performances, including Romeo and Juliet and the Chinese classic Butterfly Lovers.
+The new cultural hub houses two theaters presenting a full schedule of performances, including Romeo and Juliet and the Chinese classic Butterfly Lovers.
 So far Dongguan has produced seven original musicals by its own and made a roadshow of 60 performances in over 30 cities of China.